skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:
+### v3.1.6-3
+- change package/directory names of the overlay
+- add flags to the overlays manifest that should have been there for a while
+- hopefully these changes help with the magisk hide lag

+<details><summary>Older changes</summary>

 ### v3.1.6-2
 - fix crash while grabbing logs from the app
 - add patch version to the patched apk and prompt the user when the launcher needs to be patched again